A Quick Note On The Information Provided:

 *PRO TIP: avoid the urge to buy cheap walmart type ‘one size fits all’ guards.
 These types rarely last more than 6 months.
 They’re uncomfortable.
 They don’t stay in place at night and can even worsen your bruxism.

 Most dental offices offer no replacement warranty or satisfaction guarantee.

 You call Aunt Bernie.
 That old bat can’t find your prized possession anywhere!
 You call your dentist.
-They offer to make you a new one at a discounted price, they still have a stone mold of your teeth, how gracious of them.
+They offer to make you a new one at a discounted price.
+They still have a stone mold of your teeth on file after all.
+How gracious of them.
 You shell out another $250 for a brand new night guard.
 What if you receive your night guard and simply can’t get used to it?
 Good luck getting a dentist to remake your appliance or work with you to find the right type of night guard for you.

 Want to switch to a different material or type of night guard?
 Forget about it!
 Most of the time you will hear these words “Go home.
 Wear it for a few hours at a time.
 Take it out.
 Give your teeth a little rest and try it again.
 You will get used to it.”
 Even then if you still say it’s too uncomfortable, some dental offices will charge you to adjust your night guard.
 As Vizzini from ‘The Princess Bride’ would say “Inconceivable!”.

 One of the great things about Sentinel Mouthguards is that we will work with you to guarantee you have the right night guard.
 This includes trying a different material type, changing dental guard thickness, switching to a lower guard instead of an upper.
-Example situation: Customer ordered a hard night guard but had issues getting used to the material and we switched to the soft type instead.
+Example situation: Customer orders a hard night guard but has issues getting used to the material.
+Decides to switch to the soft type instead under our 90 day satisfaction guarantee.
 Try to find another dental night guard company that will do that!